EveryMundo/mongo-aggregation-extension/README.md

 ## 3. The Solution
 Aggregation in MongoDB was built to process data and return computed results.
 Data is processed in stages and the output of one stage is provided as input to the next stage.
 This ability to apply transformations and do computations on data in stages makes aggregation a very powerful tool for analytics.

-Spring Data MongoDB provides an abstraction for native aggregation queries using the three classes `Aggregation` which wraps an aggregation query, `AggregationOperation` which wraps individual pipeline stages and `AggregationResults` which is the container of the result produced by aggregation.<sup>[5]</sup>
+Spring Data MongoDB provides an abstraction for native aggregation queries using the three classes: `Aggregation`, which wraps an aggregation query; `AggregationOperation`, which wraps individual pipeline stages; and `AggregationResults`, which is the container of the result produced by aggregation.<sup>[5]</sup>

-Spring Data MongoDB offers a comprehensive solution for MongoDB access and particularly, aggregations, but not all the features are available.
-Trying to build a very complex search using the included aggregation features, we realize that some things are missing.
+Spring Data MongoDB offers a comprehensive solution for MongoDB access and particularly, aggregations, but not all of the features are available.
+Trying to build a very complex search using the included aggregation features, we realized that some things were missing.
 In this example we're trying to use some aggregation advanced features, like the use of `pipeline` in a `$lookup` operation, or the ability to use a `$expr` inside a `$match`.

 Target MongoDB Aggregation
 ```javascript